rbrochot/PhaserGulpBoilerplate/README.md

  - generic index.html with all JS (src + libs) and CSS dynamicaly injected
  - prod: 2 files: app.js & lib.js, all in a zip, and src-maps aside
+ - prod: ideally, keep libs as independent files (and get from CDN if possible)
- - dev: same with srcmap included? or independant files? => more like independant files, should be quicker to build
+ - dev: same with srcmap included? or independent files? => more like independent files, should be quicker to build
  - dev: watcher thats only compiles what's changed

 =========